 Offshore Wind: Outlook for Proposed Projects and Future Lease Areas

-Update on the Bureau of Ocean Energy Management cumulative impact study and litigation associated with offshore wind development
+Update on the Bureau of Ocean Energy Management cumulative impact study and updates regarding offshore wind development projects

 Jennifer Simon Lento, Esq.